simonjd16/osmproject/project.md

 23

 #Conclusion
-After reviewing the area surronding my home town of Newbury, I believe the OpenStreetMap data is far more complete than I first expected.
+After reviewing the area surrounding my home town of Newbury, I believe the OpenStreetMap data is far more complete than I first expected.
 The level of detail the data offers offer allows me to drill down to a very low level, taking the number of bicycle stands as an example.
 Once the data had been audited and fixed from a street/road perspective, I would be confident to use the data on my GPS device and not being overly concerned that there would be any large errors that could cause me a problem.
-While reviewing the top 10 contributing users its clear that there are a lots of very active users contributing to quality of the data in my local area.
-Everyone of the top 10 users have made over 10,000 contributions.
+While reviewing the top 10 contributing users it's clear that there are a lots of very active users contributing to quality of the data in my local area.
+Every one of the top 10 users have made over 10,000 contributions.
 While the data cleaning I have completed can contribute to quality of the data, I think it would be a long time till I could become a top contributor.
-With that in mind programitically contributing would be a good start to contribute to my local areas data.
+With that in mind programmatically contributing would be a good start to contribute to my local areas data.